FrangSierra/ThreadPoolManager/README.md

 # ThreadPoolManager
-ThreadPoolManager module to control the ThreadManagement in your Android app
+ThreadPoolManager module to control the ThreadManagement in your Android app through Executors and ThreadPools.